ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

     > **Tip:** File names should be the same as folder name, with the “-” being replaced with the underscore (e.g., abstract_objects).

-    .bal - Sample code to display in b.io.
+    .bal - The code of the example to be displayed in the [Ballerina website](https://ballerina.io/).

-    .description - The sample description displayed at the top of each example in b.io
+    .description - The description of the example displayed at the top of each example in the [Ballerina website](https://ballerina.io/).

-    .out - Output of the sample displayed at the bottom black colour box in b.io.
+    .out - Output of the example displayed at the bottom black colour box in the [Ballerina website](https://ballerina.io/).

     _test.bal - Contains the test to validate the output of the BBE during the build time.